A village at war: When Irvington mourned its fallen Great War heroes

 ⬛ U.S. Army Sgt.
 John Donahue Kelly Jr., 23, of 18 South Dutcher St., who died of bronchial pneumonia at Camp Hancock, Ga., on Nov.
 17, 1918.
 He was the son of John D. Kelly Sr., a carpenter who was elected to several terms as the village's Collector of Taxes, and Mary A. (Dinan) Kelly, a mother and homemaker.
 Sgt.
 Kelly had been born on Aug.
 17, 1895 and in civilian life, he worked as a junior drug clerk under proprietor John H. Barr at the Irvington Pharmacy, 46 Main St., southeast corner of South Dutcher and Main streets.

 Before being drafted, Sgt.
-Kelly was also the recording secretary of the Irvington Fire Association, forerunner of today's Irvington Volunteer Fire Department.
+Kelly was the recording secretary of the Irvington Fire Association, forerunner of today's Irvington Volunteer Fire Department.

-On June 5, 1917 he successfully sought exemption from the new federal military draft, claiming to be providing the sole means of support for three sisters all under age 12.
+On June 5, 1917 he successfully sought exemption from the new federal military draft, claiming to be the sole means of support for three sisters under 12.
 Interestingly, the girls appear to have actually been 13, 12 and 7 at the time and their father was alive, living in the home and apparently working.

 Privates Hazlett and Kelly died quite likely as a result of the Spanish flu pandemic that swept through battle-torn Europe and came to the U.S. with returning service members.

 This list, published in the Friday, July 4 1919 edition of the Irvington Gazette newspaper, shows the names of all the U.S. military members from Irvington who served during the Great War as well as several who served in relief roles.
 The dead are marked by asterisks.
-Please click on image to view larger, more legible type.
+Please click on this image to view larger, more legible type.

 ...
 Numbers vary depending on the source, but Irvington, with a population of only about 2,500 at the time of the U.S. entry into World War I, saw at least 151 and perhaps more than 200 residents volunteer for some sort of war-related service, whether it be the military itself, ambulance, nursing, medical, state-side support service or the Home Guard, among some options. ...